 Estimated Value = £6

 The reign of George V finally saw a change to the reverse design of the sixpence.
-The first of these designs was minted between 1911 and 1927 and showed a lion stood upon a royal crown, with the year of minting divided to either side.
+The first of these designs were minted between 1911 and 1927 and showed a lion standing upon a royal crown, with the year of minting divided to either side.